sneas/blog/content/blog/react-event-handler-parameter/index.md

 **Cons**

-* Param gets serialized while rendering and deserialized in callback which brings certain limitations:
+* Param gets serialized while rendering and unserialized in callback which brings certain limitations:
     - no function or class instance could be passed into attribute and successfully retrieved in event handler
-    - parameter looses it's reference which is not a big deal for sacalar values, but could be misleading in case of objects and arrays
+    - parameter looses it's reference which is not a big deal for scalar values, but could be misleading in case of objects and arrays